DataTalksClub/llm-zoomcamp/project.md

     * 0 points: No knowledge base or LLM is used
     * 1 point: No knowledge base is used, and the LLM is queried directly
     * 2 points: Both a knowledge base and an LLM are used in the RAG flow
-* Interface
-   * 0 points: No way to interact with the application at all
-   * 1 point: Command line interface, a script, or a Jupyter notebook
-   * 2 points: UI (e.g., Streamlit), web application (e.g., Django), or an API (e.g., built with FastAPI)
 * Retrieval evaluation
     * 0 points: No evaluation of retrieval is provided
     * 1 point: Only one retrieval approach is evaluated